 In 1986, when flooding ravaged portions of the North Hills, local religious and community leaders began working together to assist flood victims, directing the resources offered by congregations, businesses, civic organizations and individuals to best meet the needs of affected families.
 When the flood work was over, it was clear that there was a real need in the community for an organization that addresses basic needs.
 As a result, North Hills Community Outreach was incorporated in 1987 as an organization of People Helping People.
 NHCO’s parent organization is St. Paul’s United Methodist Church.

-- September: Obtained 8’x10′ outdoor walk-in freezer with with funds from a Wal Mart Foundation $20,000 grant and the assistance of a number of volunteers, local businesses and Shaler and Hampton townships.
+- September: NHCO obtains a 8’x10′ outdoor walk-in freezer with funds from a Walmart Foundation $20,000 grant and the assistance of a number of volunteers, local businesses and Shaler and Hampton townships.
+The grant is acquired by utilizing social media.

 - July: NHCO adds a second Free Rides for Seniors shuttle service, with funding from St. Margaret Foundation, to transport seniors in communities along the Route 28 corridor to UPMC medical appointments.